-- Ensuring the assets are adequately diversified. - Ensuring the assets have an appropriate level of liquidity. - Ensuring there are sufficient assets to meet redemptions as they fall due. - Ensuring that any provider to whom investment decisions are delegated exercises their duties with prudence and professionalism.
+- Ensuring the assets are adequately diversified. - Ensuring the assets have an appropriate level of liquidity. - Ensuring there are sufficient assets to meet benefit payments when they fall due. - Ensuring that any provider to whom investment decisions are delegated exercises their duties with prudence and professionalism.